aliaitboulahsen/PyChain-Ledger/README.md

 # PyChain Ledger
 ![image](https://user-images.githubusercontent.com/98672852/176558491-342db6d4-e08a-486c-a34a-69ebc4b07077.png)

-For this projec, we will act as a fintech engineer who’s working at one of the five largest banks in the world.
-I will act as the lead developer on a decentralized finance team.
-My task is to build a blockchain-based ledger system, complete with a user-friendly web interface.
-This ledger should allow partner banks to conduct financial transactions (that is, to transfer money between senders and receivers) and to verify the integrity of the data in the ledger.
+For this project, we will act as a fintech engineer and lead developer on a decentralized finance team.
+My goal is to build a blockchain-based ledger system, complete with a user-friendly web interface.
+This ledger will allow partner banks to conduct financial transactions (that is, to transfer money between senders and receivers) and to verify the integrity of the data in the ledger.
-I will make the following updates to the provided Python file for this assignment, which already contains the basic PyChain ledger structure that you created throughout the module:

-Create a new data class named Record.
-This class will serve as the blueprint for the financial transaction records that the blocks of the ledger will store.

-Modify the existing Block data class to store Record data.

-Add Relevant User Inputs to the Streamlit interface.

-Test the PyChain Ledger by Storing Records.
+In order to create our blockchain and shared ledger, I will be using Python to create new data class for a Block, Record and a Pychain.
+I will also add the proof of work logic along with the difficuly that can be modified by the user.

+Our code will be publiished through StreamLit to verify the block contents and hashes in the built-in dropdown menu.

+Lastl, we will test the blockchain validation process by using the web interface as shown in the screenshot below.